 Class I / II Exemptions

-- Class I/II devices specifically exempted by regulation.
+- Class I and Class II devices specifically exempted by the FDA.

-For purposes of 510(k) decision-making, the term "preamendment device" refers to devices legally marketed in the U.S. by a firm before May 28, 1976 and which have not been:
+The term “preamendments device” refers to a device legally marketed in the U.S. before the enactment of the Medical Device Amendments on May 28, 1976 and that has not been:

 - Significantly changed or modified since then; and